nethercode/Sys-Ops-Ste/md/Debian_Installation.md

 <br>

-> Section Note: After entering the user account password, a loading bar appears, begins, completes, and disappears without the need for further user input or intervention.*
+> Note: After entering the user account password, a loading bar appears, begins, completes, and disappears without the need for further user input or intervention.*

 <br>
 <br>